rubocop/rubocop/manual/cops_style.md

 Enabled | Yes | Yes  | 0.53 | -

 This cop checks for trailing comma in hash literals.
+The configuration options are:

+- `consistent_comma`: Requires a comma after the last item of all non-empty, multiline hash literals.
+- `comma`: Requires a comma after the last item in a hash, but only when each item is on its own line.
+- `no_comma`: Does not requires a comma after the last item in a hash

 ### Examples